 The development of digital imaging technologies has created significant benefits to learning, allowing staff and pupils instant use of images that they have recorded themselves or downloaded from the internet.
-However, staff and students / pupils need to be aware of the risks associated with sharing images and with posting digital images on the internet.
+However, staff and pupils need to be aware of the risks associated with sharing images and with posting digital images on the internet.
 Those images may remain available on the internet forever and may cause harm or embarrassment to individuals in the short or longer term.
 The school will inform and educate users about these risks and will implement policies to reduce the likelihood of the potential for harm:

 - Staff are allowed to take digital / video images to support educational aims, but must follow school policies concerning the storing, sharing, distribution and publication of those images.
 Those images should only be taken on school equipment.
-The personal equipment of staff should not be used for such purposes. - Care should be taken when taking digital / video images that pupils are appropriately dressed and are not participating in activities that might bring the individuals or the school into disrepute. - Students / pupils must not take, use, share, publish or distribute images of others without their permission - Written permission from parents or carers will be obtained before photographs of students/pupils together with their name are displayed on school displays, in newsletters and in their child's own and other children's learning journeys / Evidence for Learning profiles.
+The personal equipment of staff should not be used for such purposes. - Care should be taken when taking digital / video images that pupils are appropriately dressed and are not participating in activities that might bring the individuals or the school into disrepute. - Pupils must not take, use, share, publish or distribute images of others without their permission

-Written permission from parents or carers will be obtained before photographs of students/pupils together with their name displayed alongside are published in leaflets, posters, documents, training materials or used by the press.

-Written permission from parents or carers will be obtained before photographs of students/pupils are published on the school website or social media.
-Students' / Pupils' full names will not be used anywhere on a website or blog, particularly in association with photographs.

-• Photographs published on the website, or elsewhere that include students / pupils will be selected carefully and will comply with good practice guidance on the use of such images.
+- Written permission from parents or carers will be obtained before photographs of pupils together with their name are displayed on school displays, in newsletters and in their child's own and other children's learning journeys, for example Evidence for Learning profiles. - Written permission from parents or carers will be obtained before photographs of pupils together with their name displayed alongside are published in leaflets, posters, documents, training materials or used by the press. - Written permission from parents or carers will be obtained before photographs of students/pupils are published on the school website or social media.
+Pupils' full names will not be used anywhere on a website or blog, particularly in association with photographs. - Photographs published on the website, or elsewhere that include pupils will be selected carefully and will comply with good practice guidance on the use of such images.